Product Support & Resources

 • Carbon Monoxide Alarms: Detect carbon monoxide, a toxic byproduct of incomplete combustion.
 CO is colorless, odorless, and can be fatal if inhaled because it prevents oxygen from reaching vital organs.

-Because methane and carbon monoxide are chemically different, no standard CO alarm can detect natural gas, and no natural gas alarm can detect carbon monoxide unless it is specifically designed as a combination unit.
+Since methane and carbon monoxide are chemically different, no standard CO alarm can detect natural gas, and no natural gas alarm can detect carbon monoxide unless it is specifically designed as a combination unit.

 Why Placement Is Different